wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 **About supported serializers and cryptographic cyphers**

 WAMP works as infrastructure for delivering messages between peers.
-Regardless of what encryption algorithm and serializer were chosen for protected payload mode, *Router* will not inspect and analyze related encryption message options and payload.
+Regardless of what encryption algorithm and serializer were chosen for `Payload Passthru Mode`, *Router* will not inspect and analyze related encryption message options and payload.
 It is up to an application side code responsibility to use serializers and cyphers known to every peer involved into message processing.